 Consider wearing a reflective vest or straps when riding, especially at night.
 Bikes and scooters are notoriously difficult for cars and trucks to see.
 Increase your chances of their awareness of you and you decrease the risk of an accident.

 Contact us For Your Free Consultation

-If you have been involved in an accident, our team of attorneys are here for you and ready to fight for the compensation that you deserve.
-We take on accident cases that involve cyclists, e-bikes and e-scooters and have fought and won for clients in this type of situation in the past.
+If you have been involved in a bike accident, our team of accident attorneys is here for you and ready to fight for the compensation that you deserve.
+We take on accident cases that involve cyclists, e-bikes, and e-scooters and have fought and won for clients in this type of situation in the past.
 We offer free consultations and are happy to speak with you regarding your case.
 Call today and let’s get started right away.